LiteraLingo-Workspace/LiteraLingo_H4I_Project/frontend/FrontendDocumentation.md

 ## How to organize your code

 Use Prettier for formatting.
-The default settings are fine
+Default settings are fine

 ## How to create components